bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Maybe it's something else.
 Right.
 But it's probably not going to be buying it.
-It's not like really a, I think the circular economies will emerge through actual usage probably.
+I think the circular economies will emerge through actual usage probably.
-And so that's like an interesting thing about this too, is like, if you can get, since it's kind of like naturally like a community local thing like it might you know if you can get the buy-in to actually run one of these keep it up and you know have the interaction between all these people maybe that actually helps form a circular economy as well you know no one's no one's really succeeded there yet so it'll be interesting to see well this has been so awesome thank you so much Justin I want to I think we're a little past the hour here.
+And so that's like an interesting thing about this too, is like, if you can get, since it's kind of like naturally like a community local thing like it might you know if you can get the buy-in to actually run one of these keep it up and you know have the interaction between all these people maybe that actually helps form a circular economy as well you know.
+No one's really succeeded there yet so it'll be interesting to see.

 ## Closing

 Speaker 1: 00:59:13

+Well this has been so awesome.
+Thank you so much Justin.
+I think we're a little past the hour here.
 So I want to be respectful of Justin's time and kind of formally end this.
 Just yes, that he feels free to go.
 But if people want to hang out and keep chatting in the channel, please feel free to do so.